Pipeline Case Study

 Table 3.
 Summary of required inhibitors injection rate for liquid water phase

-Figure 5 and Table 3 present comparison of inhibitors-to-condensed water mass ratio, (m/ mW), requirements for MeOH, MEG and DEG at various lean inhibitor weight %.
+Figure 5 and Table 3 present comparison of inhibitors-to-condensed water mass ratio, (mI / mW), requirements for MeOH, MEG and DEG at various lean inhibitor weight %.
 Figure 5 indicates that methanol with MW=32 is the most effective because of its lowest mass ratio requiring the lowest inhibitor mass rate while DEG with MW = 106 is the least effective because its largest mass ratio requiring the most inhibitor mass rate.

 MeOH Losses to Liquid and Vapor Hydrocarbon Phase